After Council’s Feb. 7 meeting, everyone may have thought Councilwoman Victoria Fay was out for good.

 They were wrong.

-To the surprise of many, Fay resumed her normal spot last on the five member governing body after a temporary court ruling overruled Council’s previous decision to oust her from her seat.
+To the surprise of many, Fay resumed her normal spot tonight on the five member governing body after a temporary court ruling this week overruled Council’s previous decision to oust her from her seat.

 Members of Council and township officials did not comment on Fay’s return during the meeting except to say that the matter was currently in litigation.